Every auto claim filed moves through five milestones each with the support of a claims professional.

 It is our goal to evaluate your policy coverage, determine the amount of damage and pay your claim as quickly as possible.
 If we can’t, we’ll explain why.
 We also stand ready to re-evaluate your vehicle damages – if needed – and provide supplemental payment if you, a vendor or repair facility later identifies additional damages that are covered by your policy.

 We’ll work with you to resolve your claim fairly.
 In many cases, a claims representative can issue a payment as soon as the estimate for repairs is complete.
 If your claim is complex, it may take a bit longer.

 Payment for medical bills associated with your auto claim will be made according to your policy coverage and your state’s laws.

 If you have any questions about your claim payment, please do not hesitate to contact your claims representative.
 And remember – cashing a check does not waive any rights you have under the terms of your policy.

 If your damages are not covered by your policy, in part or in whole, we will provide a letter explaining why and identifying the portion of your policy that applies to the coverage denial.

-To help you fully understand an auto loss estimate, your claims representative will walk you through the document.
+To help you fully understand an auto loss estimate, your claims representative is available to answer any questions and walk you through the document.
 The first page includes our contact information and your claim number – a unique identifier with which we can quickly locate your information.
 We organize estimates for covered costs by area, with individual line items for every repair or replacement needed to return your car to its pre-loss condition.
 An overview on the estimate’s summary page lists each of these line items.

 Remember that the estimate you receive from your claims representative is just that: an estimate.
 A number of factors may contribute to differences between our estimate and the estimate prepared by your repair facility.
 If you encounter a disparity, simply contact your claims representative, who will probably request a copy of the repair facility’s estimate for review.
 He or she will discuss the differences with the repair facility and resolve the issue.